Hurricane Window & Door FAQs

 The Short answer is YES!
 We all know the value of insulating our homes here in Florida.
 Our windows are not any different.
 However, for some reason, there is a lot of confusing information out there on the internet.
 When you google this, you will definitely get conflicting answers.
 We understand that many of our customers want all of the information to allow them to make an informed decision.

-Florida’s Climate Considerations Florida has a hot and humid climate, with high solar heat gain.
+Florida’s Climate Considerations: Florida has a hot and humid climate, with high solar heat gain.
 Here’s why Insulated Low-E windows are particularly beneficial:

 Reduction of Solar Heat Gain: The Low-E coating reflects much of the sun’s infrared radiation (heat) keeping it away from the house and keeping indoor temperatures cooler.
 This helps reduce the need for (Load on) air conditioning.